See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

-Last summer, I was in Hayward, Wisconsin, picking up groceries for my family’s nearby fishing vacation.
+I was in Hayward, Wisconsin, picking up groceries for my family’s nearby fishing vacation.
 I got some stuff for myself, some for my mom, and some for my sister-in-law.
 When checking out, I had a not-brilliant-in-hindsight idea.
-If I checked out each person’s purchases separately, I could just hand them each their own receipt so they would know exactly how much they owed me – no math!
+If I checked out each person’s purchases separately, I could avoid math by just handing them each their own receipt so they would know exactly how much they owed me.

 As I handed the cashier a different card for the payment, I started to feel sort of stupid about it.
 I had just attended an Alliant training class on fraud detection, so I knew that multiple purchases within a short time frame can be a sign of fraud.
 And I also knew that you should notify your credit card company before you travel somewhere new, as spending outside of your established patterns can raise red flags too.

 Because the first transactions were processed successfully, I don’t think it was the location alone that triggered the decline.
 I suspect that it was a combination of the new location with the multiple checkouts.
 And I now know how to avoid repeating this experience.
 I’ll never make the mistake of paying for three checkouts in a row with the same card.
-And the next time I go on a vacation, I’ll let Alliant know where and when I’ll be traveling by filling out a Travel Notification form in Alliant Online Banking.
-The form is available on the main Accounts summary page that displays your account balances.
-For credit cards, click on the Options link that appears to the right of your credit card balance.
-For debit cards, the same Options link appears to the right of your checking account balance.
+And the next time I go on a vacation, I’ll let Alliant know where and when I’ll be traveling by filling out a Travel Notification form in Alliant online banking.
+The form is also available in our mobile app as an option under “Card Management”.

-A couple years ago when I attended the International Quilt Festival just a few minutes down the road from Alliant’s Chicago headquarters, I experienced a card decline when purchasing fabric at a booth on the expo floor.
+When I attended the International Quilt Festival a few years ago, I experienced a card decline when purchasing fabric at a booth on the expo floor.
 When I talked to a rep from the credit card company, she explained that a fraud freeze had been put on my card because I had made purchases in three different states within a fifteen-minute time frame.
-Apparently, even though I made all of the purchases in the same room, they were billed by each quilt store as if they had occurred in their native state, not in Illinois.
+Apparently, even though I made all of the purchases in the same room of the convention center, they were billed by each quilt store as if they had occurred in their native state, not in state where the festival was held.
 This is the case for most expos and conventions.

 If you are attending Comic Con, taking your kids to a baseball card show or attending a giant flea market that has booths from multiple states, learn from my quilt show experience and plan ahead.
 Let your credit card company know that you will be attending the event, bring multiple cards or plan on using cash for purchases.